 Also Narancia, who is almost always the first person subjected to the newest enemy's stand, especially if the effects are particularly embarrassing to him.
 In the rare instances where the entire team is affected, he will always get the worst of it.

 The Casanova: Dio.
-He's got five sons, all from different mothers.
+He's got four sons, all from different mothers.
 There's also Hol Horse, who charms women so that he can use them easily.

-Call Back: Jojolion has several in the first two chapters.
+Call Back: JoJolion has several in the first two chapters.
 The punk from the first chapter is called Joshuu Higashikata.
-Our hero's hat was made by a company called SBR, and apparently, our hero is half of Yoshikage Kira.
+Our hero's hat was made by a company called Steel Ball Run, and apparently, our hero is half of Yoshikage Kira.

-Part 3 also has a Call Back during the Empress fight.
-Before Joseph finishes off Empress for good, he predicts that she will say "don't do this!", referencing his old trick of predicting his enemy's statement before they say it back in Part 2.
+Stardust Crusaders also has a Call Back during the Empress fight.
+Before Joseph finishes off Empress for good, he predicts that she will say "don't do this!", referencing his old trick of predicting his enemy's statement before they say it back in Battle Tendency.

-At the start of Part 5, when Giorno is talking about how he hates having to repeat himself, he rants that it's "useless, useless, useless," or in the original Japanese, "muda, muda, muda."
+At the start of Vento Aureo, when Giorno is talking about how he hates having to repeat himself, he rants that it's "useless, useless, useless," or in the original Japanese, "muda, muda, muda."

-In Part 7 Gyro says one ofter the other "Muda, Muda" and "Yare yare daze".
+In Steel Ball Run Gyro says one ofter the other "Muda, Muda" and "Yare yare daze".

 In the very last volumes of Steel Ball Run, Johnny's evolved Stand resorts to the classic Rapid Fire Fisticuffs and ORAORA battlecry the Kujos are known for.
-Part 7's lack of melee Stands makes this especially notable.
+Steel Ball Run's lack of melee Stands makes this especially notable.

-In Part 7, the last battle between Johny and new Diego Brando is a call back to the final battle of Part 3.
-Just like in Part 3, it happens on the bridge, and just like then, Diego damages his leg to defeat his opponent.
+In Steel Ball Run, the last battle between Johny and new Diego Brando is a call back to the final battle of Stardust Crusaders.
+Just like in Stardust Crusaders, it happens on the bridge, and just like then, Diego damages his leg to defeat his opponent.
 Except this time he succeds.

 The ending of Steel Ball Run mirrors the last arc of Phantom Blood, but with a more upbeat ending.
 Johnny leaves America for Europe and is implied to meet his future wife on the cruise; a coffin is brought in with the ship's cargo, but inside it is Gyro's body, prepped for burial in Italy as opposed to Dio and Wang Chan, out to kill Jonathan.

-Call Forward: The OP of 2012 anime of Part 2 has a REALLY subtle references to Part 3. at 11 second mark, you can see a Thorn on the right, also known as Hermit Purple.
+Call Forward: The OP of 2012 anime of Battle Tendency has a really subtle references to Stardust Crusaders. at 11 second mark, you can see a Thorn on the right, also known as Hermit Purple.

-The 2012 anime of Parts 1 and 2 subtly shows off both Jonathan and Joseph's Joestar birthmarks, though no attention is called to them since they are not yet a plot device at this point.
-In the original manga, the family birthmark does not even appear once until Part 3, where it first becomes significant.
+The 2012 anime subtly shows off both Jonathan and Joseph's Joestar birthmarks, though no attention is called to them since they are not yet a plot device at this point.
+In the original manga, the family birthmark does not even appear once until Stardust Crusaders, where it first becomes significant.

 Camp: Pretty much everything, even and especially the later arcs.